telerik/kendo-ui-core/docs/intro/installation/npm.md

 The Kendo UI Professional NPM Package, named `kendo`, is hosted on a private Git repository.
 To access the package, you need an _active subscription_ for Kendo UI or DevCraft.

 > **Important**
->
-> The credentials in the URL must be encoded&mdash;for example, `@` becomes `%40`, `#` becomes `%23` etc.
+> * The credentials in the URL have to be encoded&mdash;for example, `@` becomes `%40`, `#` becomes `%23`, and so on.
-> Ensure that you have a package.json in the preferred directory for installation.
+> * Ensure that you have a `package.json` file in the preferred directory for installation.
 For more information on how to install an NPM package from Git, refer to the [npm install](https://docs.npmjs.com/cli/install) documentation.

 ```sh
 username: johndoe@example.com